shoreviewanalytics/shoreviewanalytics.github.io/_posts/2018-10-08-Spark-Job-Specific-Logging-with-Logback-and-DataStax-Enterprise-Analytics.md

 Step 4

 Run the example using a command similar to following command.
 The exact syntax of this command depends on the platform you are using, whether you have security enabled or not, the location of your logback.xml file, the location of the .jar file (your spark job) and the configuration of your cluster environment.
+Note the this command is also separated into multiple lines for formatting purposes only and should be run using a single line.

 ```
-dse -u username -p password spark-submit --class com.java.spark.LoggingSample --master dse://? --driver-java-options "-Dlogback.configurationFile=/pathtoyour/logback.xml" /path to your jarfile/LoggingSample.jar
+dse -u username -p password spark-submit
+--class com.java.spark.LoggingSample
+--master dse://?
+--driver-java-options "-Dlogback.configurationFile=/pathtoyour/logback.xml"
+/path to your jarfile/LoggingSample.jar
 ```

 Summary